brianc/fluxed/README.md

 @connect
 class NavBar extends Component {
   render() {
-    // notice the state of the store is now avaialbe as props
+    // notice the state of the store is now avaialbe as props.
-    // this NavBar component has no idea the props come from the store and not
+    // our NavBar component has no idea the props come from the store and not
     // directly set by a parent component const { name, isNameValid } = this.props
     const text = isNameValid ? `Hello ${name}!` : `Please enter a name`